ggina1207/The-Big-IMDB-quest/.ipynb_checkpoints/README-checkpoint.md

 In the attached assignment my application scrapes given movie data (title, rating, number of ratings, number of Oscars) from IMDB and adjusts IMDB ratings based on two rules:
 - Review Penalizer: based on the reviews, the ratings will be deducted according to the given rule
-- Oscar Calculator: the ratings will be grow based on the number of Oscars
+- Oscar Calculator: the ratings will be grown based on the number of won Oscars

 ## Base construction of my work

-First, I scrape the required data from IMDB TOP250 movies site, but number of Oscars are not visible on it.
+First, I scrape the required data from IMDB TOP250 movies site, but number of Oscars are not visible on this page.
 To get it, I made an another scraper, which collects the data from the TOP20 movies' own page.
 After the created of main dataframe, I made a separate function to adjust ratings based on reviews and Oscars, then in the final step I export the results into a json file.

-In the unit tests, I made 2 different files for the URL connection tests: one of them tests the main IMDB page, the other one tests one of the movies' own page.
+In the unit tests, I made 4 different files:
+- two for the URL connection tests, one of them tests the main IMDB page, the other one tests one of the movies' own page
+- one for to check the correctness of the calculation of Review Penalizer
+- one for to check the correctness of the calculation of Oscar Calculator

 ## Steps to run